rachelzirongfang/The-cleverest-guy-in-this-planet/README.md

 ## 2.Approach

 #### （1）Approach to Getting Our Dataset
-* As to get data of restaurant in New York, we’ve come up with two ways.

-   - One is to get our dataset from Yelp.
+ We get our dataset from Yelp.
 Yelp provides data in the form of json objects.
-Another way is to get our data from Google API.
-The Google API also returns data in the json object form.

-   - We will use some build-in function of python’s json module to load these data and set up our restaurant dictionary based on these data.
-We hope to get name, location and other specific the restaurants in New York for further processing.
+We will use some build-in function of python’s json module to load these data and set up our restaurant dictionary based on these data.
+We hope to get name, location and other specific the restaurants in Las Vegas for further processing.

-   - If both of the two ways don’t work, web-scraping method may also be used for getting our necessary data for further processing.
-But compared with the web-scraping method, json object is prettified and thus easier for comprehension.

 #### （2）Approach to Processing Our Data
 The data of restaurants is clustered by k-means method.
 K-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 So the restaurants on map will be segmented into k clusters by k-means method.